-- Results in death of the clinical trial participant - Immediately threatens the life of participant - Results in hospitalisation or a longer than anticipated stay in hospital - Results in a persistent or significant disability or incapacity - Results in any congenital anomaly or birth defect in any pregnancy - Results in any other significant medical event not meeting the criteria above
+- Results in death - Immediately threatens the life of participant\ - Results in hospitalisation or a longer than anticipated stay in hospital - Results in a persistent or significant disability

+Results in any congenital anomaly or birth defect in any pregnancy

-Life-threatening in the definition of a serious adverse event or serious adverse reaction refers to an event in which the subject was at risk of death at the time of the event.
+\Life-threatening in the definition of a serious adverse event or serious adverse reaction refers to an event in which the subject was at risk of death at the time of the event.
 It does not refer to an event which hypothetically might have caused death if it were more severe.
 Important adverse events/reactions that are not immediately life-threatening or do not result in death or hospitalisation, but may jeopardise the participant or may require intervention to prevent one of the other outcomes listed in the definition above, should also be considered serious.